Stay up to date

 - Espionage at the industrial, staff or nation-state level to gain a competitive edge.

 The attack surface of healthcare organisations is beyond handling phishing or ransomware threats within their organisation.
-Healthcare security risks involve greater scope, including personnel, digital assets and technologies in use.
+Cyber security risks in healthcare involve greater scope, including personnel, digital assets and technologies in use.

 Pandemic themed attacks – rise in phishing and ransomware